PizzerSpring/rsschool-cv/cv.md

 4. My skills: HTML, Pug, CSS, scss,  the bases of js, BEM, VS-code.
 5. Code examples: Shiftschedule for people.
 But this is bad code. https://github.com/PizzerSpring/ShiftShedule/blob/master/script.js
 6. I completed the course JavaScript 2.0 in the ItGid.
 I have a unfinished training project Toxin: https://github.com/PizzerSpring/Toxin.
 I have no commercial development experience.
+7. I have a higher education, not releated to it.
+8. My English level is A1.